Linstancy/Traffic-Sign-Classifier/README.md

 * I tried different color spaces (HSV, YUV) and found little improvement.
 After reading few online materials, I employed a  1x1 convolutional layer at the beginning of the network with 3 channels to automatically act as a colorspace transformer before feeding the data in to the rest of the network.

 * I then employed different data augmentation techniques and finally converged to a function which randomly applied less than 5 pixels of translation, +/- 10 degrees of rotation and limited shearing/angle of view changes.
 I limited data augmentation to just one augmented image per every image in training set due to memory and computational time constraints.
-This data augmentation and automatic colorspace transformer increased the accuracy by around 0.8% to 98.36% on validation set, which is my final validation accuracy.
+This data augmentation and automatic colorspace transformer increased the accuracy by around 0.8% to 98.37% on validation set, which is my final validation accuracy.

+Below is the image depicting confusion matrix on validation set:

+![alt text][image3]

 ###Test a Model on New Images